 Nominees must formally accept their nomination as outlined on the CAA Board of Directors’ Nominations Submission Portal, where detailed instructions for submitting the Nominee’s Formal Acceptance are provided.
 Nominations not formally accepted during the nomination period will be considered withdrawn.
 Incomplete nominations will be considered withdrawn, as well.

 Acceptance Documents are reviewed by the Nomination Proposal Committee, Board, and CAA staff.
 Nominees and interested parties may also be invited for video interviews with the Nomination Proposal Committee.
-Successful slate nominees, their acceptance documents, and their relevant information will be published on the CAA website during the Open Ballot period.
+Successful slate nominees and their relevant information will be published on the CAA website during the Open Ballot period.

-In the case of an election, additional Acceptance Documents for slate nominees and petition nominees will be posted on candidate profile pages on the website.
+In the case of an election, additional information for slate nominees and petition nominees will be posted on candidate profile pages on the website.

 The Nomination Proposal Committee oversees the Board nomination and election processes, and under the CAA bylaws, are guided by the principle that membership on the Board should be inclusive and broad enough to reflect the diverse perspectives of Caltech alumni.